Sigismund's Column: 20th century

 On 1 September 1944, during the Warsaw Uprising, the monument's column was demolished by the Germans, and its bronze statue was badly damaged.
+The damaged statue was transported on a sleigh to St. Anne's Church.
+In the spring of 1945, it was displayed at the National Museum in Warsaw in an exhibition titled Warsaw Accuses (Polish: Warszawa oskarża).

-After the war, the statue was repaired, and in 1949, it was set up on a new column, made of granite from the Strzegom mine, a couple of metres from the original site.
+In 1945, Henryk Golański established a special committee whose objective was to restore the monument.
+The statue was eventually repaired, and in 1949, it was set up on a new column, made of granite from the Strzegom mine, a couple of metres from the original site.
 The original broken pieces of the column can still be seen lying next to the Royal Castle.
+In 1965, the column was officially inscribed on the country's register of historical monuments.
+In the same year, the column was depicted on a 10-zloty commemorative coin issued by the National Bank of Poland on the 700th anniversary of Warsaw.

 The inscription

 On the side of the pedestal facing the Krakowskie Przedmieście is a plaque bearing these words in the finest lettering: